kepegram/Jetset-landing-page/README.md

 ## 🚀 Deployment

-The landing page can be deployed to:
+The landing page automatically deploys to GitHub Pages when you push to the `main` branch.

+### GitHub Actions Setup

-- GitHub Pages
+1. Ensure GitHub Pages is enabled in repository settings
-- Vercel
-- Netlify
-- Any static hosting service
+2. Set Source to "GitHub Actions"
+3. Push to `main` branch to trigger deployment

-### Build for Production
+### Manual Build

 ```bash
 npm run build
 ```

 The production files will be in the `dist/` directory.

+## 🌐 Custom Domain

+This landing page is configured for the custom domain: `download-jetset.app`

 ## 📱 Browser Support